ucb-bar/chipyard/README.md

 ## Chipyard-related Publications

-These publications cover many of the internal components used in Chipyard:
+These publications cover many of the internal components used in Chipyard.
+For the most up-to-date usage instructions, users should refer to the Chipyard docs.

 * **Generators**
     * **Rocket Chip**: K. Asanovic, et al., *UCB EECS TR*.
 [PDF](http://www2.eecs.berkeley.edu/Pubs/TechRpts/2016/EECS-2016-17.pdf).